aHumanWithAName-commited-arson/SerialOS/README.md

 * Run `serialos-install` to install serialos
 * Run `nmtui` to connect to the internet
 * Flatpak is installed by default!

+## Known Bugs
+* Most apps don't appear in the app menu
+* Non-UEFI systems aren't supported
+* Audio is broken (you'll have to fix it yourself for now)